natecraddock/ziglua/docs.md

 In the C API, there are two functions provided to initialize the main Lua state: `lua_newstate` and `luaL_newstate`.
 The former requires passing an allocator function to be used by Lua for all memory allocations, while the latter uses the default libc allocator.

 Ziglua provides a third option with the `Lua.init(Allocator)` function, which accepts a Zig allocator.
 All three functions are available depending on your needs, but most likely you will want to use the `Lua.init(Allocator)` function.
-If you have special requirements for allocation, then `Lua.newState` would be useful. `Lua.newStateAux` is available if you wish to use the default libc allocator.
+If you have special requirements for allocation, then `Lua.newState` would be useful. `Lua.newStateLibc` is available if you wish to use the default libc allocator.

 ## Safety